vrtbl/passerine/README.md

 Each `pattern -> expression` pair is a *branch* – each `value` is against each branch in order until a branch successfully matches and evaluates – the match expression takes on the value of the matching branch.
 We'll take a deep dive into match statements [later](#building-a-match-expression), so keep this in mind.

-Next, notice the use of curly braces `{ ... }` after `[head & tail]`.
+You might've also noticed the use of curly braces `{ ... }` after `[head & tail]`.
 This is a *block*, a group of expressions executed one after another.
 Each expression in a block is separated by a newline or semicolon; the block takes on the value of its last expression.

 The next thing to notice is this line: